 Ministry of Finance, National Council of Child Welfare (NCCW) and the State Council of Child Welfare (SCCW): SC engaged these stakeholders together with civil society representatives to establish and/or improve their information management systems, which suffer from significant gaps in investment and budgeting, leaving sensitive data on children exposed to protection and information sharing threats.

-The design of the Action incorporated lessons learned and feedback received fromby children, teachers, parents, and other relevant groups involved in similar initiatives namely the EQUIP 1 (2018-2021) and EQUIP 2 (2021-2024) projects.
+The design of the Action incorporated lessons learned and feedback received from children, teachers, parents, and other relevant groups involved in similar initiatives, namely the EQUIP 1 (2018-2021) and EQUIP 2 (2021-2024) projects.
 With regards to the school feeding component, the Action complemented efforts by WFP in the targeted States, and duplications were avoided.
 The Action gave continuity to the community awareness raising components in the States targeted by the EQUIP 2 project.
 The Action also complemented several other interventions by SCI and other actors.

 Under this Action, SC, alongside its partners, worked towards ensuring that boys and girls in Sudan realized/enjoyed their right to quality, safe and inclusive primary education in a protective environment across 6 states of Sudan in line with the overall objective of EU Action Document for Inclusive quality education for the most vulnerable children in Sudan.